eagereyes/eagereyes.org/blog/2016/ben-shneidermans-chart-pies.md

 I'm <a href="http://andrewgelman.com">pulling a Gelman</a> here by just quoting Ben's email:

-<blockquote>I've started a new hobby-- baking peach pies.
+> I've started a new hobby-- baking peach pies.
 I did a few this summer with the usual crisscross pattern but a friend thought these were too much like a traditional rectangular lattice.
 So I've made him a parallel coords one (see photo) with peaches and strawberries.
 My next challenge is a treemap pie.
+>

-I thought you might like this as an item for Eager Eyes...I'm sure you'll find something clever to say about these pies.
-Maybe we can inspire a VIS PIE contest.</blockquote>
+> I thought you might like this as an item for Eager Eyes...I'm sure you'll find something clever to say about these pies.
+Maybe we can inspire a VIS PIE contest.

 Who would take issue with a VIS PIE contest?
 What could go wrong with promoting pies at VIS?